boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 Thanks to Eric Vyncke for the review and comments.

-Thanks to Qin Wu for the opsdir review.
+Thanks to Qin Wu for the opsdir review and Behcet Sarikay for the genart review.